 There are no special adaptations to dispersal; however, local spread of the nutlets is most probably facilitated by wind, also taken into account the very wind exposed sites the species usually occupies.

-Potentilla pulchella and P. lyngei are distinguished from the other species of Potentilla in Svalbard by having pinnate leaves (the others have ternate or semi-digitate leaves, i.e., with 3–5 leaflets attached at the same or nearly the same point).
+Potentilla pulchella and P. lyngei belong to sect.
+Pensylvanicae and are distinguished from the other species of Potentilla in Svalbard by having pinnate leaves (the others have ternate or semi-digitate leaves, i.e., with 3–5 leaflets attached at the same or nearly the same point).
 Potentilla pulchella and P. lyngei differ in the following characters: In P. pulchella the pedicel is rarely 2 cm, the flowers are smaller (< 1.5 mm in diameter), the petals are smaller and only half as broad as long (4–5 × 2–3 mm), and the leaflets have narrower and more deeply dissected lobes; in P. lyngei the pedicel is long (> 2 cm), the flowers are large (> 1.5 cm in diameter), the petals are large and as broad as long (6–9 × 6–9 mm), and the leaflets have broader and less deeply dissected lobes.
 The complex currently denoted as P. insularis may be similar to P. pulchella and P. lyngei in pubescence of leaves but differs in having semi-digitate leaves.

 Most common in open or sparsely vegetated sites with abundant clay or loam, such as exposed fluvial deposits with ridges and terraces.
 More rarely in gravelly or rocky sites such as scree and outcrops.
 Never seen in dense vegetation.
 Usually on fine textured soil with good to moderate drainage, but sometimes also with impeded drainage.
 Nearly confined to substrates with circumneutral or basic soil reaction (pH).
 Requires almost no snow protection during winter and is adapted to exposed, wind blown sites.
 Probably little grazed.